 If the tenant becomes aware of damage to the rented premises, they must give notice to the landlord specifying the nature of the damage as soon as practicable (s 62).
 The tenant can give this notice in the form of a letter or on the Notice to Landlord form.

-The grounds for a tenant to serve a Breach of Duty Notice are when:
+A tenant can serve a Breach of Duty Notice when:

 • the premises are not vacant and in a reasonably clean condition on the day the tenant is to take possession (s 65(1));

 • the landlord does not take all reasonable steps to provide quiet enjoyment of the premises (s 67);

 • the landlord does not ensure that the premises are maintained in good repair (s 68(1));

 • the landlord does not replace a water appliance, when such an appliance needs to be replaced, with appliance of a prescribed rating (s 69); or

 • when the landlord does not provide locks, or a key when a lock is changed (s 70); or

 • when the landlord provides a key to an excluded person for a lock that has been changed by a protected person under a family violence intervention order or family violence safety notice (s 70A).

 The landlord must take all reasonable steps to ensure that the tenant has quiet enjoyment of the rented premises during the tenancy agreement (s 67).
 This means that the tenant is entitled to enjoy the undisturbed occupation and possession of the premises without interference from the landlord or from things that are in the landlord’s power to prevent.